IHE/ITI.PCF/README.md

 1. I defined a subset of ConfidentialityCodes (N, R), and Sensitivity codes (ETH, ETHUD, OPIOIDUD, PSY, SEX, and HIV).
 Is this enough?
 Is this too many?
 2. Added a base policy that forbids redisclosure.
 This is the only policy that places restrictions upon the recipient.

+### In development

+- adding examples to Volume 3
+- defining the profiles for those examples
+-
 ### Decided

 1. Is Explicit Basic too advanced?
 If so, what should be moved to Intermediate?
 I think that timeframe and resource by id should be in an option that is between basic and intermediate.
 They are more powerful than one would expect basic, but they are easy to implement without deep inspection (using fundamental Base Resource elements of .id and .meta.lastUpdated).
 Intermediate requires that the authorization enforcement do deeper (aka Resource type specific) inspection.
 Do we have four levels rather than the current three (basic, intermediate, advanced, expert)?